iansealy/webdev-curriculum/en-GB/01 The Web/01 The Web.md

 * Make a link that points to another part of the page (hint: it is something to do with id - look out for a link that takes you to the kitten).
 * Add your own headings where you think they might be useful.
 What happens if you change the heading numbers, for example from `<h3>` to `<h4>`?
 * What would you have to do to link to a different page?
 * If you are using developer tools, once you bring up the panel with the code try double-clicking on the code that looks interesting.
 See if you can change it.
-Now you get a live preview without having to move between the browser and the code editor.
+Now you get a live preview without having to move between the browser and Notepad.
 Cool, huh?
 Now refresh the page.
 What happened?
 When you edit code like this it doesn't get saved, so you can preview what would happen if you did, but don't mess up your file, so you can experiment lots and always go back.